akosba/xjsnark/README.md

 - Install and build  [jsnark](https://github.com/akosba/jsnark). jsnark has a snapshot of an earlier version of libsnark, for which we developed an interface.
 Note that the produced executable is single-threaded.
 The makefile could be modified to make it multi-threaded.

-- Use the executable interface  ``run_libsnark`` that appears in ``jsnark/libsnark/src/interface`` to run libsnark on the circuit.
+- Use the executable interface  ``run_ppzksnark`` that appears in ``jsnark/libsnark/build/libsnark/jsnark_interface`` to run libsnark on the circuit.
 The executable takes two arguments: the arithmetic circuit file path, and a sample input path.

 ### Field Configuration